dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-adding-search-engine-optimization.md

 date:   2017-03-26 12:29:22 +0800
 categories:
 ---
-After generating 10 posts, I wish to improve online exposure of this blog using google.
-This blog uses github pages with the help of Ruby's jekyll to generate static content.
-A quick search shows there is a SEO tag plugin for github pages, instruction [here](https://help.github.com/articles/search-engine-optimization-for-github-pages/).
+After generating few posts, It would be great if I can increase online exposure of this blog.
+Currently it is hosted with github pages and uses `jekyll` to generate static content.

-To enable SEO,
+It is easy to enable SEO, you can follow the instruction [here](https://help.github.com/articles/search-engine-optimization-for-github-pages/).

 - Add plugin to `_config.yml` file: